Pre-RDDS Webinar: Getting Your Community Ready for Clinical Trials | May 20, 2022

 When: May 20, 2022 10:00 AM Eastern Time (US and Canada)

 Register here.
 After registering, you will receive a confirmation email containing information about joining the meeting.

-Don’t miss the upcoming webinar, Getting Your Community Ready for Clinical Trials with TSC Alliance on May 20, 2022 at 10:00 AM ET where we’ll be discussing the vital role advocacy leaders play in educating their communities about research opportunities and how you can provide information they need to make good decisions regarding participation.
+Getting Your Community Ready for Clinical Trials: Advocacy leaders have a vital role to play in educating their communities about research opportunities and providing the information they need to make good decisions regarding participation.
 In this webinar, you will learn:

 - How to decide which researchers to support – and why

 - What questions to ask researchers and clinicians